kent-map/kent/landscape/river-dour/README.md

 The Dover Engineering Works fronted the River Dour at Charlton Green.

 **Ladywell**
+The river now flows under Ladywell which runs along the side of the Maison Dieu.
+The Maison Dieu was a pilgrims hospital founded in 1203.
+The lady well was a holy well which serviced the hospital.
 By 1900, the _Dover Express_ reported that "the River Dour has long ceased to be ornamental or very useful.
 In the olden towns no doubt its waters were clear enough to invite the coy trout to haunt it, but now fish would as soon make their home in a sewer."[^ref] "Nota Bene."
 Dover Express, 1 June 1900, p.
 3. British Library Newspapers, link.gale.com/apps/doc/JF3239539234/GDCS?u=ccc_uni&sid=bookmark-GDCS&xid=901555fb.
 Accessed 20 Feb.
 2025.
 They quipped "They say the Dour rhymes with sewer, but as some pronounce it, it rhymes with sour, both being supposed to be more or less correct."[^ref] "In the Street."
 Dover Express, 1 June 1900, p.
 5. British Library Newspapers, link.gale.com/apps/doc/JF3239539267/GDCS?u=ccc_uni&sid=bookmark-GDCS&xid=2ac5b50f.
 Accessed 20 Feb.
 2025.
 However, it complained "But because the Dour is of very little use is that any reason why the townsfolk should abuse it by allowing their sinks to empty into it, by casting therein the offal from slaughterhouses, the mud from surface drains, the useless tins from the provision merchants, and the refuse from the flour and paper mills."
 It called for the Corporation to force the mill owners to give up their rights to the dams and stop the pollution.[^ref] "Nota Bene."
 Dover Express, 1 June 1900, p.
 3. British Library Newspapers, link.gale.com/apps/doc/JF3239539234/GDCS?u=ccc_uni&sid=bookmark-GDCS&xid=901555fb.
 Accessed 20 Feb.
 2025.
 <br><br>
 In 1901, Dover Town Council bought the rights to the river for £300 and tore down the sluice gates at Stembrook Mill.
 In retaliation, the mill owner, Mr Brace, erected a dam of iron and piles forcing the Town Surveyors to send a squad of men to dismantle it.
 Brace rebuilt it and it was reported in the national press as "The Battle of the Dams".[^ref ] "The River Dour."
 Dover Express, 4 Oct.
 1901, p.
 5. British Library Newspapers, link.gale.com/apps/doc/JF3231174793/GDCS?u=ccc_uni&sid=bookmark-GDCS&xid=a81a208f.
 Accessed 20 Feb.
 2025.